sgoldenlab/simba/docs/SHAP.md

 <img src="https://github.com/sgoldenlab/simba/blob/master/images/SHAP1.png" />
 </p>

-Where the *base probability* in the figure above, is the probability if picking a frame that contains your behavior by chance (e.g., if half of your video frames contain attack events, then the base probability will be 50%).
+Where the *base probability* in the figure above, is the probability of picking a frame that contains your behavior by chance (e.g., if half of your video frames contain attack events, then the base probability will be 50%; more info below!).
 To read more about SHAP values, see the [SHAP GitHub repository](https://github.com/slundberg/shap) which SimBA wraps, or read the excellent [SHAP paper in Nature Machine Learning Intelligence](https://www.nature.com/articles/s42256-019-0138-9).

 ## Part 1: Generate a dataset